alanszlosek/voxeling/README.markdown

 Inspired by [voxel-engine](https://github.com/maxogden/voxel-engine) and [voxel.js](http://voxeljs.com), this is a multiplayer sandbox (like Minecraft creation mode) implemented in WebGL with very few dependencies.
 Very much a work in progress.

-Demo (Google Chrome only): http://voxeling.greaterscope.com
+Demo: http://voxeling.greaterscope.com (Google Chrome and Firefox 46+)

 More info: http://voxeling.tumblr.com/